 Therefore, this Living Torah of the Spirit is born witness to by the Torah of Moses.
 The witness to our sin is given by Moses, under the first administration of the Law.
 The witness of our righteousness that we have received by the Grace of Abba Avinu is given through Messiah, under the second administration of the Law, called the Torah of the Spirit.
 For these reasons it is important that we first recall the events and witnesses of the Two Administrations of Liberation that lead up to this time (more accurately state) of the Extended Assembly.
 The first event we must recall is the Administration of the Law on Stone (the glorious Promise).
 This is the Law that came down from Heaven to the desert country of Mount Sinai.

 The second event we must recall is the Administration of the Law of the Spirit (the glorious Fulfillment of the Promise).
 This is the Law that that came down from Heaven to the Promised Land and the holy city of Jerusalem.
-This is like a relay race where one runner passes the baton (the will of Adonai) to the next runner at a designated location.
+This is like a relay race where one runner passes the baton (the will of God) to the next runner at a designated location.
 In this case the baton is passed on at a specific designated location of time, at the time of Shavuot.
-Both of these administrations of Adonai converge at the designated time of Shavuot.
+Both of these administrations of God converge at the designated time of Shavuot.
 On Shavuot the Torah of Moses is fulfilled by the Torah of the Spirit.
 The race is won when both runners finish their assigned portions of the race.
 Moses runs first.
 He gives us the Law (written Torah).
-The Messiah runs second, He fulfills the Torah of Moses through His atoning sacrifice and His sending us the gift of the Father, the Indwelling Presence of the Spirit of Holiness (living Torah).
+The Messiah runs second, He fulfills the Torah of Moses through his atoning sacrifice and his sending us the gift of the Father, the Indwelling Presence of the Spirit of Holiness (Living Torah).